 - Night Gallery pilot film, episode "Escape Route".
 A Nazi war criminal living in South America is pursued by Israeli agents, including a man he tortured at Auschwitz.

-- Inglorious Basterds features a squad of JEWISH-AMERICAN-SOLDIERS! killin' Nazi officials and soldiers during WW 2 as opposed to after it.
-One of their member also happens to be a Hunter of His Own Kind, a former German soldier that developed a taste for killing Nazis himself.
+- Inglourious Basterds features a squad of JEWISH-AMERICAN-SOLDIERS! killin' Nazi officials and soldiers during WW2 as opposed to after it.
+One of their member also happens to be a former German soldier that developed a taste for killing Nazis himself after he was subject to torture by Gestapo agents.

 - SLC Punk! has a modern take on this; the main characters find Neo-Nazi punks and beat them up.
 This is mostly due to the Neo-Nazis calling themselves punks rather than any moral reasons.